 - Add the egg and bone broth mixture to the bread cubes: Pour the egg and bone broth mixture over the bread cubes.
 Mix together until evenly coated.
 Then transfer to the prepared baking dish.

-- Bake the dressing: Bake uncovered for 45 to 50 minutes, stirring halfway.
-When done, the internal temperature should be 165℉ (74℃), with the liquids absorbed and the dressing a light golden color.
-If the top of the dressing is becoming too dark towards the end of baking, tent the dish with foil or stir the dressing again.
+- Bake the dressing: Bake covered for 30 minutes.
+Then stir the dressing and bake uncovered for another 15 to 20 minutes, or until the liquids are absorbed and the dressing is a light golden color.
+When done, the internal temperature should be 165°F (74°C).
+If the top of the dressing is becoming too dark towards the end of baking, you can tent the dish with foil or stir the dressing again.

 Video